ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 The workflow is defined in five Snakefiles which link together tools, algorithms, Python and Bash scripts.
 In addition, comparisons with other datasets are done with stand-alone Python and R scripts.

  1. Data collection
- 2. Repeat detection (Pfam) & optimization
+ 2. Domain detection (Pfam) & optimization
  3. Motif detection (MEME) & optimization
  4. Phylogenetic analysis
  5. Post-processing